How to Install and Run SmartCloud Connect (all configurations for MS Exchange or Office 365)¶

 Also note that SmartCloud Connect for Salesforce (web/cloud implementation) can also be installed from an .XML Outlook Add-In manifest file or URL provided by your local SCC Admin or Invisible.io, refer to this article for more information.

-After you install the Add-In in either one of these ways, it will also be added to your MS Outlook (Desktop) with the corresponding MS Exchange user account logged in.
+After you install the Add-In in either one of these ways, it will also be added to MS Outlook running on other compatible devices (browser-based Outlook.com, Outlook for Mac, Outlook for iOS, Outlook for Android) with the same user account logged in.

-Before using SmartCloud Connect in MS Outlook Desktop on Windows, please make sure that you have Internet Explorer 11 installed, since it renders SmartCloud Connect Sidebar in MS Outlook Desktop.
+Before using SmartCloud Connect in MS Outlook Desktop on Windows, please make sure that you have the lagest version of MS Edge installed, since it is used to render SmartCloud Connect Sidebar in MS Outlook.

 The other option is installing SmartCloud Connect Add-In Desktop implementation from an .MSI File (Windows OS only)¶